 Project HEAL is thrilled to announce our new and innovative peer support program called Communities of HEALing.
-We will be launching this program this March in the Philadelphia and New York City area and hope to extend across our Chapters nationally over the coming year.

 What is it?
 Communities of HEALing includes 1-on-1 mentorship, a weekly support group led by peers in active recovery/ recovered, and possible engagement in The Body Project.